AleksHuc/CPNS-Labs/docs/en/lab13/lab13.md

     aleks:x:1000:1000:Aleks,,,:/home/aleks:/bin/bash

-    getent passwd janezn
+    getent passwd jnovak

+	jnovak:*:10000:10000:Janze Novak:/home/jnovak:/bin/bash

-    getent passwd janezg
+    getent passwd jgodec

+	jgodec:*:10001:10000:Janze Godec:/home/jgodec:/bin/bash

-We can see that LDAP users are not yet reachable as local users of the operating system, so we reconfigure the `nslcd` package (NSLCD - LDAP Connection Daemon), which is a local service for resolving LDAP names or users.
+If by chance we do not see LDAP users as local users of the operating system, then we reconfigure the `nslcd` package (NSLCD - LDAP Connection Daemon), which is a local service for resolving LDAP names or users.
 Where we again enter the IP address of our first virtual computer on which the LDAP server is running and press the `OK` button.

      dpkg-reconfigure nslcd